UsamaElshazly1/Task2-Probability_-Dr-samir-/README.md

 12C4 * 8C4 * 4C4 = (12! / (4! * 8!)) * (8! / (4! * 4!)) * (4! / (4! * 0!)) = 495 * 70 * 1 = 34650

-Therefore, there are 34650 ways that 12 students in a class can take 3 different tests if 4 students are to take each test.

 2-   a       b       c
          |       |       |
         ---     ---     ---